briesenberg07/CONTENTdm-to-RDF-XML/SourceXML_Details.md

+- The XML metadata files used for transformation are currently accessible only to collaborators at the University of Washington.

 # Cleaning exported Historical Children's Literature metadata
 - We used metadata exported from the [University of Washington's Historical online Children's Historical Literature Collection](http://content.lib.washington.edu/childrensweb/index.html) as raw material to create an RDF dataset describing selected physical items and digital surrogates from the collection.
 A first step in using this exported metadata was data cleaning.